Background and threats

 Throughout the region, stakeholder awareness of the conservation status of Arabian Sea humpback whales and the many threats they face is low.
 In the absence of efforts to mitigate the threats, the Arabian Sea humpback whale population is considered at risk of extinction.
-The IUCN (Minton et al., 2008), the IWC (IWC, 2016), and the United States Endangered Species Act recognise the Arabian Sea population as one of only four humpback whale populations in the world still considered to be endangered (NOAA, 2016).
+This risk is recognized by the IUCN (Minton et al., 2008), the IWC (IWC, 2016), and the United States Endangered Species Act, which designates the Arabian Sea population as one of only four humpback whale populations in the world still considered to be endangered (NOAA, 2016).

 Regional Collaboration for Conservation and Research